Why Does Your Dog Chews On It’s Paws

 Prevention of Chewing His Paws

-If the vet thinks that your dog paw chewing is due to behavioural issues, he might recommend an animal behaviourist.
-If/when you take your dog for a session with the behaviourist, she may suggest activities and solutions to help your pooch overcome stress, boredom, fears, and anxiety.
+If the vet thinks that your dog paw chewing is due to behavioral issues, he might recommend an animal behaviorist.
+If/when you take your dog for a session with the behaviorist, she may suggest activities and solutions to help your pooch overcome stress, boredom, fears, and anxiety.
 A monthly flea and tick preventative are also an excellent way to keep your dog healthy and happy.
 It prevents flea allergy reactions, irritated skin, and toxic chemicals.
 If you use pesticides outside on your lawn, do not let your dog walk on the lawn until it is dry.